WinitskyStan/AsyncPokerPlanner/README.md

 Users can vote on a story, add details, and leave comments.
 The votes and comments will be visible to all users in the room once ready to share.

-User can also compare the estimates of other users previously voted on the same group, allowing for a more informed decision.
+User can also compare the estimates of to other stories and features  previously voted on in the same group, allowing for a more informed decision.

 ## Running the application